-8.04.060 - License-Tag requirements.
+8.040.060 - License-Tag requirements.

-- A. Upon payment of the license fee, the appropriate animal control agency shall issue to the owner a receipt and a tag for each pet licensed.
-Failure to attach the tag to the collar or harness as provided shall be a violation of this title subject to a civil notice of violation or citation, except that dogs or cats which are kept for show purpose are exempt from wearing the collar and tag while participating in an animal exhibition. - B. Tags are not transferable from one animal to another.
-Replacement for lost or destroyed tags shall be allowed upon payment of the replacement tag fee set forth by the division. - C. Owners may have an identifying microchip implanted in their animals, however, microchips shall not be considered legal licensure, nor take the place of an animal's license.
+A. Upon payment of the license fee, the appropriate animal control agency shall issue to the owner a receipt and a tag for each pet licensed.
+The owner should attach the tag to the collar or harness of the animal.
+Failure to attach the tag to the collar or harness as provided shall be a violation of this title subject to a civil notice of violation or citation, except that dogs or cats which are kept for show purpose are exempt from wearing the collar and tag while participating in an animal exhibition.

+- B. Tags are not transferable from one animal to another.
+Animal owners in need of replacement tags may obtain one, for a fee, from the appropriate animal control agency. - C. Owners may have an identifying microchip implanted in their animals, however, microchips shall not be considered legal licensure, nor take the place of an animal's license.